2021 Conference Chairs

 Alex Khan, APRN ACNS-BC MSN WCP-C SWD-C, is an Advanced Practice Nurse (APRN) with over 20 years experience in Wound Management.
 He has completed his Master's of Nursing degree from Liberty University, Lynchburg Virginia and Post Master's from University of Incarnate Word, San Antonio, Texas.
 Mr Khan is a U.S. Army veteran and former Army Nurse.
 Mr Khan currently practices in a multi-specialty Internal medicine clinic in Dallas, Texas; where he provides expert consultation for difficult to heal wounds.

-Javier La Fontaine, DPM, MS, is a Professor in the Department of Plastic Surgery at UT Southwestern Medical Center.
-He specializes in podiatric medicine, particularly the evaluation and care of foot and ankle wounds, with special expertise in evaluating and managing diabetic foot disease.
-He serves as Co-Director of the Diabetic Limb Salvage Service.
-Dr La Fontaine holds a Bachelor of Science in biology from Xavier University and a Master of Science in clinical investigation (biomedical sciences) from the University of Texas Health Science Center at San Antonio.
+Javier La Fontaine, DPM, MS, MEd is a Dean and Professor at the University of Texas - Rio Grande Valley School of Podiatric Medicine in Harlingen, Texas.
+He is also at Professor at the University of Texas Southwestern Medical Center in Dallas, Texas.
+Dr La Fontaine holds a Bachelor of Science in biology from Xavier University and a Master of Science in clinical investigation (biomedical sciences) from the University of Texas Health Science Center at San Antonio in 2006.
+He also has a Masters in Education with an emphasis in higher education from Liberty University in 2021.
 He earned his doctoral degree in podiatric medicine at the Ohio College of Podiatric Medicine and completed residencies in both podiatric medicine and podiatric surgery at the University of Texas Health Science Center at San Antonio.
 He is board certified by both the American Board of Podiatric Medicine and the American Board of Podiatric Surgery and has subspecialty certification in foot and rearfoot/ankle surgery.
-Dr La Fontaine's research focuses largely on diabetic foot disease and related complications.
-He has published more than 40 academic articles and delivered scores of invited lectures regionally, nationally, and abroad.
-Among his many professional activities, Dr La Fontaine serves as President of the Dallas County Podiatric Medical Association, Vice President of the Texas Podiatric Medical Foundation, and longtime Chair of the Bandera Podiatric Residency Conference.
-He serves on the editorial board of the Journal of Clinical Diabetes and Endocrinology and is both the diabetes section editor and a reviewer for the Journal of Foot and Ankle Surgery.
-He is also a reviewer for the Journal of Diabetes Research, International Wound Journal, and Journal American Podiatric Medical Association.
 Born in Bayamon, Puerto Rico, Dr La Fontaine has taken part in the Texas Podiatric Medical Foundation's annual San Miguel mission trip every year since 2004.

 Our Lady of Lourdes Memorial Hospital